 Today's AI-powered FP&A solutions are helping companies address these challenges.
 In response, finance leaders around the world continue to apply best practices to forecasting by adopting Cloud technology to help their businesses prepare for what lies ahead.

-Alongside adopting Cloud technology, companies that have implemented the 12 Principles of Best Practice FP&A have reaped the reward of higher business performance:
+Alongside adopting Cloud technology, companies that have implemented the following financial planning and analysis best practices have reaped the reward of higher business performance:

 - Develop a strategy and put it into action.